gitlabhq/gitlabhq/doc/user/gitlab_com/index.md

 All our runners are deployed into Google Cloud Platform (GCP) - any IP based firewall can be configured by looking up all
 [IP address ranges or CIDR blocks for GCP](https://cloud.google.com/compute/docs/faq#where_can_i_find_product_name_short_ip_ranges).

+## Hostname list

+To configure allow-lists in local HTTP(S) proxies, or other web-blocking software that govern end-user machines, pages on GitLab.com will attempt to load content from the following hostnames:

+- `gitlab.com`
+- `*.gitlab.com`
+- `*.gitlab-static.net`
+- `*.gitlab.io`
+- `*.gitlab.net`

+Documentation and Company pages served over `docs.gitlab.com` and `about.gitlab.com` will attempt to also load certain page content directly from common public CDN hostnames.

 ## Webhooks